vertical and horizontal stacks of books

 Kelly R. Leid headshot - fair-skinned man, smiling, white hair, blue collared shirt, navy blazer

-Kelly R. Leid, Director, Lifestyle Operations of Oakwood Homes; Alumni Representative
+Director, Lifestyle Operations of Oakwood Homes; Alumni Representative

 With twenty-five years of broad-based, results-oriented leadership experience, Mr. Leid’s professional journey has included executive-level strategic planning, implementation and oversight of highly complex community development initiatives across a range of public, private and nonprofit organizations.
-Some examples include – Empower Field at Mile High (Denver Broncos, 1998-2001), State Farm Stadium (Arizona Cardinals/Fiesta Bowl, 2001-02), Omar D. Blair School/Green Valley Ranch Shared Use Complex (2003-04), Evie Dennis Campus (2008-10), and the National Wester Center Campus (2013-17).
+Some examples include Empower Field at Mile High (Denver Broncos, 1998-2001), State Farm Stadium (Arizona Cardinals/Fiesta Bowl, 2001-02), Omar D. Blair School/Green Valley Ranch Shared Use Complex (2003-04), Evie Dennis Campus (2008-10) and the National Wester Center Campus (2013-17).
 Collectively these projects total in excess of $2 billion.

 The community-centered work, including 13 years as an executive director, has involved building and managing staffs small to large, establishing and executing budgets, organizing coalitions, guiding media and community relations, engaging, managing and serving on boards through the use of public/private partnerships.
 Collectively, these efforts have also involved partnering with state and local officials in concert with civic, business and local community leaders to successfully deliver desired outcomes for shared benefit.

-Prior to rejoining Oakwood Homes in October 2017 as the vice president of community operations, Mr. Leid was honored to work for Mayor Michael B. Hancock as an appointee to lead, and in two cases, create new highly entrepreneurial organizations to fulfill key aspects of the Mayor’s vision for the City of Denver, including – Director of Development Services (2011-13), Founding Executive Director, North Denver Cornerstone Collaborative (2013-16), and Founding Executive Director, Mayor’s Office of the National Western Center (2016 -17).
+Prior to rejoining Oakwood Homes in October 2017 as the vice president of community operations, Mr. Leid was honored to work for Mayor Michael B. Hancock as an appointee to lead, and in two cases, create new highly entrepreneurial organizations to fulfill key aspects of the mayor’s vision for the City of Denver, including Director of Development Services (2011-13), Founding Executive Director, North Denver Cornerstone Collaborative (2013-16) and Founding Executive Director, Mayor’s Office of the National Western Center (2016 -17).

-Presently, Mr. Leid is the co-founder of the STEAD School, a science-based, agriculturally-focused, and student-led high school that is preparing the next generation of leaders to solve food, energy and natural resource issues.
+Presently, Mr. Leid is the co-founder of the STEAD School, a science-based, agriculturally focused and student-led high school that is preparing the next generation of leaders to solve food, energy and natural resource issues.
 Mr. Leid is currently the board president of STEAD’s Building Corporation.
 Additionally, Mr. Leid serves a board member of the National Western Center Authority.
 In 2022, Mr. Leid was honored to receive the Colorado Governor’s Growth & Innovation Award for his work, along with co-founder Amy Schwartz, on the STEAD School.

-Mr. Leid received his Bachelor of Science in General Business from Arizona State University (1989), a Masters in Business Administration from the University of Denver (1991), and a Masters in Public Administration from Arizona State University (1995).
+Mr. Leid received his Bachelor of Science in General Business from Arizona State University (1989), a Master's in Business Administration from the University of Denver (1991) and a Master's in Public Administration from Arizona State University (1995).

-Gina Ramos Montes, Deputy City Manager, City of Phoenix
+Deputy City Manager, City of Phoenix

 Gina Montes has spent her career of 28 years in local government.
 She is the Deputy City Manager for the City of Phoenix currently overseeing the Neighborhood Services, Housing, Human Services, Homeless Solutions and Heat Response and Mitigation departments.
 Gina also served as Assistant City Manager for the City of Avondale, Arizona, overseeing operations for the organization and a diverse range of city services including police, fire, public works and finance, among other functions.
 She began her career at the City of Phoenix as an internal auditor and was promoted to a variety of positions including deputy city auditor and deputy director of the Human Services Department before being named founding director of Avondale’s Neighborhood and Family Services Department.

 Gina is a past President of the Arizona City/County Management Association (ACMA) Board and the 2022 recipient of the ACMA Catherine Connolly Outstanding Assistant City/County Manager Award.
 She completed the 2017 Senior Executives in State and Local Government at Harvard University’s John F. Kennedy School of Government.
-She holds a Bachelor’s degree in history and political science from Texas Christian University, and a Master’s degree from the Lyndon B. Johnson School of Public Affairs, the University of Texas at Austin.
+She holds a bachelor’s degree in history and political science from Texas Christian University, and a master’s degree from the Lyndon B. Johnson School of Public Affairs, the University of Texas at Austin.

 Kevin Phelps headshot - fair-skinned man, smiling, white hair, blue, pink, and white collared shirt, gray blazer, pink tie

-Kevin Phelps, City Manager, City of Glendale
+City Manager, City of Glendale

 Glendale City Manager Kevin Phelps is the top executive for the city of Glendale, which is part of a growing area of Maricopa County and the sixth largest city in AZ.
 His responsibilities include managing day-to-day operations and policy implementation for all city departments and divisions and ensuring prudent fiscal stewardship for the city.